heistp/irtt/README.md

   - Determine if asymmetric send schedules (between client and server) required
 - Add an overhead test mode to compare ping vs irtt
 - Add client flag to skip sleep and catch up after timer misses
-- Always return instance of irtt.Error?
-If so, look at exitOnError.
-- Find better model for concurrency (one goroutine per sconn induces latency)
-- Use error code (if available) as exit code
 - Add seqno to the Max and maybe Min columns in the text output
 - Prototype TCP throughput test and compare straight Go vs iperf/netperf
-- Add a subcommand to the CLI to convert JSON to CSV
 - Support a range of server ports to improve concurrency and maybe defeat latency "slotting" on multi-queue interfaces
 - Add unit tests